Eyes On Trade Author Biographies

 Ben Beachy is Research Director with Public Citizen's Global Trade Watch, where he investigates the impacts and implications of US trade policy on jobs, public interest regulation, development, and sovereignty.
 Before joining Global Trade Watch, Ben analyzed the impacts of US trade, aid, and lending policies in Latin America for six years as a Nicaragua-based policy analyst and as D.C.-based National Organizer for Witness for Peace.
 He has also worked as a visiting research fellow with Tufts University's Global Development and Environment Institute, investment analyst for the Tellus Institute in Boston, agriculture researcher for ActionAid in India, and labor rights investigator for the Worker Rights Consortium in Central America.
 Ben’s published articles have focused on post-food crisis trade policy, the impacts of US and IMF policies in Latin America, and new economic indicators to supplement GDP.
 Ben received a Master in Public Policy from Harvard's Kennedy School of Government.

-Jessa Boehner is Global Trade Watch’s International Program Associate.
+Jessa Boehner is International Program Associate for Public Citizen's Global Trade Watch, where she assists the international campaigns director with GTW’s international program work.
+She first joined Global Trade Watch's full-time staff in July of 2011 as a Legislative Assistant/Scheduler.
 Previously, she coordinated a bilingual educational enrichment program in her hometown of Gettysburg, Pennsylvania.
-As an undergraduate intern at Global Trade Watch, she had the opportunity to star in a video highlighting the issue of tax havens in Panama that was featured on the front page of the Huffington Post.
-Jessa has also volunteered with Fundacion Origen, an organization working in solidarity with the indigenous population in Puebla, Mexico.
+As an undergraduate intern at Global Trade Watch, she had the opportunity to star in a video highlighting the issue of tax havens in Panama that was featured on the front page of The Huffington Post.
+Boehner has also volunteered with Fundacion Origen, an organization working in solidarity with the indigenous population in Puebla, Mexico.
 She earned a B.A. in International Studies and a minor in the Spanish language from American University.

 Peter Maybarduk is Access to Medicines Program Director at Public Citizen.
 In this role he advises governments and civil society groups around the world on their rights to promote universal access to medicines under intellectual property rules.
 This year Peter's work with partners yielded major HIV/AIDS drug price reductions in Colombia and new state access to medicines policies in Ecuador.
 Peter's current work focuses in part on protecting competition and access under trade agreements and intellectual property enforcement policies, and on appropriate policy responses to criminally adulterated or falsified medicines.
 Peter has co-founded and coordinated several volunteer-run advocacy and assistance groups, including International Professional Partnerships for Sierra Leone (IPPSL), dedicated to supporting public sector development in one of the world's least developed countries.
 Peter studied law at the University of California at Berkeley and anthropology at the College of William and Mary.